Mezzanine Finance Loans for Property Developers

 Can mezzanine finance and bridging loans be used together?

-Assuming you’re eligible for both products, it may be possible to fund a development project through a combination of bridging and mezzanine finance.
-The bridge loan would be secured against the scheme as a first charge debt (to be settled at the end of the term via a pre-agreed exit strategy), with the mezzanine loan sitting behind it as a second charge.
+Assuming you’re eligible for both products, it may be possible to fund a development project through bridging and mezzanine finance.
+The bridge loan would be secured against the scheme as a first-charge debt (to be settled at the end of the term via a pre-agreed exit strategy), with the mezzanine loan sitting behind it as a second-charge debt.

-You might go down this route if you already have funds set aside for the development work itself, but need extra capital to supplement them.
-The bridging loan could be used for the site purchase, and your own funds plus the mezzanine loan could bankroll the construction.
+You might choose this route if you already have funds set aside for the development work but need extra capital to supplement them.
+The bridging loan could be used for the site purchase, and your funds plus the mezzanine loan could bankroll the construction.

-Whether this would be the most cost-effective option depends on the rates you’d get on a bridging loan and mezzanine finance loan, and the alternative options that might be available.
-Make an enquiry and the advisors we work with will discuss every possible course of action, suggest the best one and connect you with the right lender.
+Whether this would be the most cost-effective option depends on the rates you’d get on a bridging loan and mezzanine finance loan, as well as the alternative options that might be available.
+Make an enquiry, and the advisors we work with will discuss every possible course of action, suggest the best one and connect you with the right lender.

 We're so confident in our service, we guarantee it.